Stimulant-Free Pre-Workout & Post-Workout Mushroom Supplements

 • Tiredness reduction

-Human and animal studies have shown that Cordyceps and other mushroom-based supplements can have a significant impact on athletic performance.
+Human and animal studies have shown that Cordyceps supplementation and other mushroom-based supplements can have a significant impact on high-intensity exercise performance.

 "Cordyceps has been a game changer for my cycling performance; I noticed the performance benefits the most during hard VO2Max intervals and longer threshold efforts.
 Holding high power output with more controlled breathing is a huge advantage.
 I've been using Real Mushrooms for over 4 years now, as well as a lot of the EVOQ.BIKE Community!" - Brendan Housler @evoq.bike